athensresearch/athens/doc/adr/0004-lan-party-linkmaker.md

    - -> functionally the same as *p3*
  - *b1*: block creation
    - -> it is possible to have unresolved refs to this block due to *m3*
+     - e.g. this case:
+       - user inputs `((foo))` in a block string
+       - block uid `foo` does not exist in db
+       - later block with uid `foo` is added to db
-     - checking this on every block creation is functionally the same as full text search
+     - checking this on every block creation requires either searching all strings in the db (slow), or saving indexed information about unresolved refs on the db (extra complexity)
-     - this case is ignored for the sake of performance, but can be revisited
+     - this case is ignored for the sake of simplicity and how infrequent it should be, but can be revisited later
    - -> otherwise functionally the same as *b2*
  - *b2*: block string edit
    - -> block edit event will create missing pages that are referenced